scolear/Comparator/README.md

 1. pandas
 1. numpy
 1. bokeh
+1. astroquery

-*Hint:* All of the above are part of the standard Anaconda distribution.
+*Hint:* The easiest way is to handle all of these through the Anaconda distribution.